Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 • electrocardiogram - will indicate the presence of a heart attack, arrhythmia and much more;

-• computed tomography - if it is carried out with the help of contrast, then the result can say more than an x-ray;
+• computed tomography - if it is performed using contrast, then the result can say more than an x-ray;

-Diagnostics of this condition is carried out in a complex.
-A thoroughly conducted examination makes it possible to accurately diagnose, and on the basis of this, prescribe an effective treatment.
+Diagnosis of this condition is carried out in a complex manner.
+A thorough examination makes it possible to accurately diagnose and, based on this, prescribe effective treatment.

 When hypervolemia is detected, treatment is carried out in two directions:

 • Etiotropic, that is, they eliminate the cause of the development of the pathological process.
-The treatment of kidney diseases, heart disease surgery, therapy of thyroid diseases, and the fight against blood neoplasms are carried out.
-They also treat chronic and acute lung diseases and strictly control the volume of intravenous infusions.
+Treatment of kidney diseases, operations of heart defects, therapy of thyroid diseases, and the fight against blood tumors are carried out.
+Also treats chronic and acute diseases lungs and strictly control the volume of intravenous infusions.

-• Symptomatic - will help to cope with the signs of the disease.
-For example, high blood pressure is lowered with antihypertensive drugs.
+• Symptomatic – will help cope with the signs of the disease.
+For example, high blood pressure is reduced with antihypertensive drugs medicines.
 Diuretics are also prescribed.
 Angina pectoris, which was caused by this particular pathology, is treated with antianginal drugs, but only after reducing the cardiac load.

 Treatment is carried out in a hospital setting.
-Most often, the pathological process is eliminated through conservative measures, but surgical intervention, followed by a period of rehabilitation, is not excluded.
+Most often, the pathological process is eliminated through conservative measures, but it is not excluded surgical intervention followed by a period of rehabilitation.

-In addition, traditional medicine can also be used in the treatment of such a disease.
+In addition, the means traditional medicine can also be used in the treatment of such a disease.

 The doctor may prescribe:

 • Hirudotherapy - the use of leeches.
 They will help reduce blood volume.
-In addition, its viscosity and the number of shaped elements will decrease.
+In addition, its viscosity and the number of formed elements will decrease.
 Thus, the hematocrit level is normalized.

 • Herbal diuretics.
 These are dill, fennel, viburnum, horsetail and many others.

-But it must be borne in mind that diuretics will not help with severe kidney disease.
-In this situation, it is necessary to carry out hemodialysis and hemofiltration.
+But it is necessary to take into account that diuretics will not help with serious illnesses kidney In this situation, hemodialysis and hemofiltration should be performed.

 Possible complications